gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>A quantity defines the maximum size of the container log file before it is rotated.
-For example: &ldquo;5Mi&rdquo; or &ldquo;256Ki&rdquo;.</p>
+For example: &ldquo;5Mi&rdquo; or &ldquo;256Ki&rdquo;.
+Default: 100Mi</p>
 </td>
 </tr>
 <tr>